-I am currently completing my PhD in Economics at Queen’s University.
+I have recently completed my PhD in Economics at Queen’s University.
 Before embarking on my doctoral studies, I spent two years working as an economist at the Conference Board of Canada in the provincial and industrial forecast groups.

 I completed a MA in Economics in 2011 from Queen’s University and a BA in Economics from the University of Ottawa in 2010.